i2group/analyze/documentation/developer_essentials_example_ui.md

     This command extracts the assemblies from the existing `Apollo.xap` file to the `extractedxap` directory of the example project.

 3. In Visual Studio, open the solution file at `IAP-Deployment-Toolkit\SDK\sdk-projects\ui-subset-example\src\PortalExtensibilityExample.sln`.
-The Visual Studio solution contains three projects:
+The Visual Studio solution contains two projects:
-    -   `ExtensibilityHelper` adds a button to the header bar in the Intelligence Portal.
     -   `SubsettingExample` demonstrates how to add a custom HTML page and display it inside a custom tab.
-    -   `CommandExtensibilityExample` demonstrates how to add and modify commands in the pop-up menus for items, and the actions toolbar.
+    -   `CommandExtensibilityExample` demonstrates how to add and modify commands in the pop-up menus for items, and in the actions toolbar.

 4. Build the solution in debug mode.
 Visual Studio puts the DLL files that it generates in the `IAP-Deployment-Toolkit\SDK\sdk-projects\ui-subset-example\build` directory.
 5. Return to the command prompt, and run the following command to copy the built DLL files to the `IAP-Deployment-Toolkit\configuration\fragments\xap-supplement` directory.